karthikeya03/Drive-Ready/SUBNETTING.md

 | Subnet 15     | 192.168.10.224 | 192.168.10.225 - 192.168.10.238| 192.168.10.239     |
 | Subnet 16     | 192.168.10.240 | 192.168.10.241 - 192.168.10.254| 192.168.10.255     |

+# Why Do We Use the 2^h / 256 Formula

+In IP addressing, the formula `2^h / 256` is used to determine the number of Class B networks required to accommodate a given number of hosts.
+Here's an explanation of the components and reasoning behind this formula:

+## Components of the Formula

+1. **2^h (Number of Hosts):**
+   - `h` represents the number of host bits required to accommodate a specific number of hosts.
+   - The term `2^h` calculates the total number of IP addresses that can be assigned to hosts, including the network and broadcast addresses.

+2. **Division by 256:**
+   - Class B networks have a default subnet mask of 255.255.0.0, which means the network part occupies the first 16 bits, and the remaining 16 bits are for host addresses.
+   - Since there are 65,536 (2^16) possible host addresses in a Class B network, and each network is divided into 256 subnets of 256 addresses each, dividing by 256 simplifies the calculation of how many networks are needed.

+## Application of the Formula

+When calculating the number of Class B networks required to allocate a specific number of IP addresses, the formula helps determine how to effectively distribute the address space.
+For instance, if you need to allocate IP addresses for 1000 hosts, you use the formula as follows:

+1. **Determine Host Bits (`h`):**
+   - For 1000 hosts, you need `h` bits such that `2^h >= 1000`.
+The smallest `h` that satisfies this is 10 (as 2^10 = 1024).

+2. **Apply the Formula:**
+   - Using `h = 10`, the formula becomes:
+     \[
+     rac{2^{10}}{256} = rac{1024}{256} = 4
+     \]
+   - This calculation shows that you need 4 subnets of 256 addresses each to accommodate 1000 hosts.

+## Why This Matters

+The `2^h / 256` formula ensures efficient use of IP address space, avoiding wastage while meeting network requirements.
+It simplifies subnetting calculations and helps network administrators design networks that optimize address allocation.

+By understanding this formula, network planners can better manage IP address distribution, ensuring that each network has the right amount of address space for its needs.

 ## Example 3: Allocating 60 IP Addresses to 60 Computers

 ### Problem